 Methods

-The fundamental concept of this study was to create a sub-population of rearing coho salmon that were marked as emergent fry such that their age when recaptured and sampled at a later stage in life could be determined.
-The scale patterns from these samples could then be examined to determine how they related to the actual known ages of the fish.
-Two systems were chosen for study in order to compare the scale patterns of coho salmon that reared in different habitat types: Berners River as a “river type” habitat and Hugh Smith Lake as a “lake type” habitat.
+This study creates a sub-population of rearing coho salmon that are coded-wire tagged as fry that have emerged in recent days or weeks such that their age when recaptured and sampled at a later stage in life can be determined.
+The scale patterns from these samples can then be examined to determine how they relate to the known age of the fish.
+Two systems were chosen for study in order to compare the scale patterns from different habitat types: Berners River as a “river type” habitat and Hugh Smith Lake as a “lake type” habitat.
 Methods used to capture both fry and smolt differed at the two systems as a result of these habitat differences.

 This study was greatly facilitated by the fact that long-term, coho salmon stock assessment studies were already established (in the early 1980s; Shaul et al. 2011) and conducted annually at both Berners River and Hugh Smith Lake.
 These stock assessment studies included capturing, sampling, and coded-wire tagging smolt in the spring, and capturing and sampling adults in the fall.
 Thus, infrastructure, experienced field crews, equipment, and logistical support were already available for these remote field sites.
-The only additional procedures required for a known-age study were the capture and tagging of newly emerged fry and the recovery and sampling of known-age specimens during ongoing smolt trapping activities.
+The only additional procedures required for a known-age study were the capture and tagging of newly emerged fry and the recovery and sampling of known-age specimens concurrent with ongoing smolt trapping and sampling activities.
 Known-age studies were initiated at Berners River and Hugh Smith Lake in 1996 and 1997 respectively.
-Known-age studies were also conducted on coho salmon at Auke Lake from 1992 to 1997, and some of the results and samples are incorporated into this report.
+Known-age studies were also conducted on coho salmon by Craig Farrington at Auke Lake from 1992 to 1997, and some of the results and samples are incorporated into this report.

 Study Sites